petabridge/Incrementalist/README.md

 The following CLI options are available on Incrementalist, which you can print out at any time via the `incrementalist --help` command:

 ```
-  -s, --sln             The name of the Solution file to be analyzed by Incrementalist.
+  -s, --sln             Optional.
+The name of the Solution file to be analyzed by Incrementalist.
+                        If not specified, will use any .sln file found in the current directory.

   -f, --file            If specified, writes the output to the named file.